prorev/prorev.github.io/_posts/2020-01-11-child-divs.md

 Because this is a way to escape the markup spaghetti.
 Although, this may look like a minor tip, but I believe this is the most important organization idea we should follow when designing web layouts.
 I examined many professional web design layouts and all of them are using this idea.

-In the <a href="https://programming-review.com/divs-positioning/">next</a> example I will proived some killer div positioning tips.
+In the <a href="https://programming-review.com/divs-positioning/">next</a> example I will provide div positioning tips.